bhexopen/BHEX-OpenApi/doc/Contract API EN.md

 ## `order`

-Places a buy order for a contract.
+Places order for a contract.
 This API endpoint requires your request to be signed.

 ### **Request Weight:**